suedama1756/PhotonJS.Build/README.md

 Grunt Support
 -------------

-The module-grunt module provides tasks for building using grunt.
-The example below demonstrates how to configure the grunt.js file.
-It also shows how the 'watch' task can be used to trigger builds automatically when files change.
+[Grunt](https://github.com/cowboy) support is provided via the 'module' task.
+The example below demonstrates how to configure the grunt.js file to build a module.
+It also shows how the 'watch' task can be used to trigger builds automatically whenever a file changes.

 ```javascript
 /*global module:false*/